-Unfortunately, no specific amount of consumption is associated with relief.
+No specific amount of consumption is associated with relief.
 Too much cranberry in any form may cause stomach discomfort whether you have ulcers or not, so start with small amounts and increase gradually.
-In addition, many commercial cranberry juices are heavily sweetened with sugar and/or high fructose corn syrup, which can also cause stomach upset and add empty calories.
+In addition, many commercial cranberry juices are heavily sweetened with sugar or high fructose corn syrup, which can also cause stomach upset and add empty calories.
 Avoid those juices by buying juice sweetened only by other juices.

 Mastic is the sap of a tree grown in the Mediterranean.
 Studies of the effectiveness of mastic on ulcers are mixed, but at least one study shows that chewing mastic helps fight H. pylori.
 If your ulcers are not responding to other treatments, you might want to give mastic gum a try, since it doesn’t seem to be associated with any side effects.
 You can chew the gum or swallow mastic in supplement form.

 A diet centered on fruits, vegetables, and whole grains is not just good for your overall health.
 According to the Mayo Clinic, a vitamin-rich diet can help your body heal your ulcer.
-Foods containing polyphenols, an antioxidant, can protect you from ulcers and help ulcers heal.
+Foods containing the antioxidant polyphenols can protect you from ulcers and help ulcers heal.
 Polyphenol-rich foods and seasonings include: